 Today, there's no doubt that asbestos causes cancer.
-In fact, medical experts are completely satisfied asbestos exposure is the sole cause of mesothelioma—a rare but deadly form of cancer.
+In fact, medical experts feel asbestos exposure is the sole known cause of mesothelioma—a rare form of cancer.
 This horrible disease usually attacks the lining of the lungs which is called the mesothelium.
-Asbestos exposure also causes other forms of mesothelioma cancer in the abdomen, heart, and testicles as well as other non-mesothelioma types of cancer.
+Asbestos exposure also causes other forms of mesothelioma cancer in the abdomen, heart and testicles as well as other non-mesothelioma types of cancer.

 Health Dangers of Asbestos

 For years, the dangers from cancer-causing asbestos were underestimated, ignored and even hidden.

 Asbestos was once considered the “miracle material” like Life Magazine declared in the 1940s.
 Asbestos had so many positive properties that made it the choice additive for fireproofing, insulating and strengthening substances.
 Asbestos was also lightweight, chemically inert and stable when blended into over 3,000 different products.

 American manufacturers used millions of tons of raw asbestos during a 6-decade height from 1920 to 1980, directly exposing numerous American workers to airborne asbestos.

 Many innocent people also experienced second-hand asbestos exposure.
 Tens of thousands died after developing cancer from asbestos.
 Thousands more may die from it in the years to come.